remix-run/remix/docs/api/remix.md

 }
 ```

 This can also be useful if you'd like to automatically sign someone out of your website after a period of inactivity.
-In this case we've defined inactivity as the user hasn't navigated to any other pages after 5 minutes.
+In this case, we've defined inactivity as the user hasn't navigated to any other pages after 5 minutes.

 ```tsx [1,10,15]
 import { useSubmit, useTransition } from "remix";